-&lt;sup>3 Habitat suitability and space use are determined by models developed by the USGS in partnership with the State of Nevada Sagebrush Ecosystem Technical Team (SETT), the Nevada Department of Wildlife (NDOW), the Bureau of Land Management, and the California Department of Fish and Wildlife (CDFW).
-See Coates et al. 2014, Spatially explicit modeling of greater sage-grouse (Centrocercus urophasianus) habitat in Nevada and northeastern California-A decision-support tool for management: U.S. Geological Survey Open-File Report 2014-1163.
+3 Habitat suitability and space use are determined by models developed by the USGS in partnership with the State of Nevada Sagebrush Ecosystem Technical Team (SETT), the Nevada Department of Wildlife (NDOW), the Bureau of Land Management, and the California Department of Fish and Wildlife (CDFW).
+See Coates et al. 2016, Spatially explicit modeling of annual and seasonal habitat for greater sage-grouse (Centrocercus urophasianus) in Nevada and northeastern California-An updated decision-support tool for management: U.S. Geological Survey Open-File Report 2016-1080.

-3.2.2 LIMITING SEASONAL HABITAT
+3.2.2 MEADOW HABITAT